cedar/cedar/readme.md

 #### Do use homebrew
 As afore-mentioned we highly recommend to use homebrew to install all of cedar's dependencies.
 If you do that installing cedar is a breeze.
 If you do run into trouble it's because your system isn't *ready to brew*. `brew doctor` will help you with that.
 Just enter `brew doctor` into your shell and follow the instructions until the *doctor* tells you that your system is *ready to brew*.

+You may not find all dependencies you need in the default homebrew formula repository, you will have to `brew tap homebrew/sciences` and maybe `brew tap homebrew/versions`.
+Usually homebrew can help you to find what you need, please refer to the [homebrew manual](https://github.com/Homebrew/homebrew/wiki) for that.

+Also be attentive to which version of a dependency you install.
+A common pitfall is that `brew install vtk` will install vtk 6.x while we recommend to use vtk 5.10 which has a separate formula `vtk5` which will not show up until you have tapped `homebrew/versions`.
+An easy way to find out the version a formula will install is to call `brew info [formula-name]` without the brackets.

 ### Other operating systems